 Meanwhile, get started on the ganache.
 Much like the the ganache we made a few weeks ago, we start by warming a bit of cream to pour over chopped semisweet chocolate.
 Butter and blackberry jam are added as well, and the whole lot of it gets stirred together until it is smooth.
 You can set the ganache aside to cool until time of assembling the cake, but if you choose to make it in advance, just be sure to warm it to a spreadable consistency before using.

-This black and white cake is best eaten on the day it’s made, but the moist components of this treat will stay tasty for days.
-If you’ve been wanting to up the ante on your baking game lately, this is the perfect dessert to test the waters with.
+This cake is best eaten the day it’s made, but the moist components of this treat will stay tasty for days.
+If you’ve been wanting to up the ante on your baking game lately, this is the perfect dessert.
 It’s incredibly forgiving and easy to share.

 Enjoy a slice of this black and white cake on my behalf sometime this weekend.
 You guys are the best blog friends a gal could ask for, so you’ve earned it.